pmem/pmem.github.io/_posts/2020/2020-03-04-pmemkv-bindings.md

 ### pmemkv-java

-Latest released version is 0.9 and and is compatible with libpmemkv 1.0, but comes with no guarantees of stable API.
+Latest released version is 1.0 - it guarantees backward compatibility and stable API, compatible with **libpmemkv 1.0**.
+It supports direct data access and it uses Builder pattern for configuring a database.
+This binding uses JNI to interoperate with C and that pmemkv C JNI implementation is delivered as a sub-module in the same repository.

+It also delivers API description in form of JavaDoc documentation (accessible e.g. as html in [here][java_pmem_io]).
 It uses exceptions for error handling.
-This binding uses JNI to interoperate with C and that pmemkv C JNI implementation is delivered in a separate repository.
-Installation process, when pmemkv and pmemkv-jni are installed in the system, comes down to executing, within source directory, command: `mvn install`.
+To install pmemkv-java in the system, make sure **libpmemkv** is installed and just execute within the source directory: `mvn install`.

 For more information, such as required dependencies, usage and full installation guide, see [pmemkv-java github repository][java_gh].

-To see the repository of JNI content, see [pmemkv-jni github repository][jni_gh].
+As an alternative for java programmers, there are two other pmem options:
+- a low-level library for pmem, called LLPL ([see introduction blog post][llpl_blog])
+- and a library for Java objects on pmem - [Persistent Collections for Java][pcj_gh].

 ### pmemkv-ruby